With simulations and more information-sharing, Biden administration tries to prevent another Jan. 6

 Security experts in and outside government said one area of ongoing concern is that despite all the efforts to improve security in the nation’s capital, the next outbreak of violence may occur elsewhere.

-Clarke, the security researcher, said organizations like the Proud Boys and Oath Keepers are well aware that they are now the subject of intense FBI investigation since Jan.
+Clarke, the security researcher, said organizations such as the Proud Boys and Oath Keepers are well aware that they are now the subject of intense FBI investigation since Jan.
 6.

 “I think we’re far more concerned about the far-right ecosystem producing the next Timothy McVeigh,” he said, referring to the ex-soldier and security guard responsible for the 1995 bombing of a federal building in Oklahoma City that killed 168 people.
 “Lone wolf types, who may be waiting for their opportunity to act.”